Ch0wW/docker-hlds-won2/README.md

 - `config/cstrk11r` is for Counter-Strike 1.1.
 - `config/tfc` is for Team Fortress Classic.
 - `config/dmc` is for Deathmatch Classic.
-- `config/valve` is for Half-Life. **However, since no server exists for Half-Life WON2 (as of 14/01/2024), it has not been included.**
+- `config/valve` is for Half-Life. **However, since no playerbase really exists for Half-Life WON2 (people play it on STEAM instead), none of the system files have been included.
+If you still want to include custom data for your server, simply add whenever you wish inside the folder, and rebuild the image**

 -----------